 Research and Teaching Interests

-Asian American literature and culture, comedy and satire, race and popular culture (especially comics/graphic narratives, film, TV, and the web), critical ethnic studies, gender and sexuality studies, American studies.
+Asian American literature and culture; comedy and humor studies; race and popular culture (especially comics/graphic narratives, film, TV, and theater); critical ethnic studies; gender and sexuality studies; American studies

 Recent Classes Taught